-There is much to celebrate in the way that Discovery has set about implementing that strategy in 2021/22.
-Improvements in quality, a core driver for Discovery's creation, have been noted in many locations across the organisation, validated not only by the Group's Quality Assessors but also through Somerset Council Quality Improvement Monitoring process and following inspection by the Care Quality Commission.
-Discovery has focussed upon continuous improvement, with the aim of improving all service ratings whilst establishing a workforce culture which is better aligned to our organisation's values and promoting greater ambition for the people we support and their families.
+There is much to celebrate in the way that Discovery has set about implementing that strategy in 2022/23.
+Above all, there has been a continuation in the qualitative improvements that Dimensions and Somerset County Council set out to deliver at Discovery's inception.
+These have been noted in many locations across the organisation, validated not only by the Group's Quality Assessors but also through Somerset Council Quality Improvement Monitoring process and following inspection by the Care Quality Commission.
+An internal quality review 'Outstanding' overall rating for a second Discovery service, 'Hillcrest' in quarter four, was real affirmation of Discovery's relentless focus upon continuous improvement, with the aim of improving all service ratings whilst establishing a workforce culture which is increasingly aligned to our organisation's values and promoting greater ambition for the people we support and their families.

-Three quarters of Discovery services now meet Dimensions' exacting quality standards and there is a positive trajectory for the remainder.
-Structural changes to increase capacity within Discovery's frontline management increased the level of oversight to provide greater assurance and mitigate risk.
-The move of CQC registered manager responsibility from Operations Director to Locality Manager, to ensure that the accountability for decision making in respect of regulated activities sits closer to the people we support, has been a success.
+It is also good to affirm that 85% of Discovery services now meet Dimensions' exacting quality standards and there is a positive trajectory for the remainder.
+Structural changes to increase capacity within Discovery's frontline management have increased the level of oversight to provide greater assurance and mitigate risk.

-There has been real social mobility in Discovery this year, with people we support being enabled to move to locations that suit their needs, returning outmoded sites to the Council to help it optimise its use of capital.
-To further support SCC in managing assets, deeper relationships have been established with key social landlords in the county, identifying homes for replacement and re-invention to improve support.
+Discovery has continued to support social mobility this year, with people we support being enabled to move to locations that suit their needs and effective partnership working with the Council to optimise the effectiveness of its assets.
+To further support SCC in this, Discovery has developed its relationships with key social landlords in Somerset, asserting the needs and voices of people it supports in identifying homes for improvement, replacement, and re-invention.

-Alongside these, Discovery's work on the transformation of day services into community hubs has progressed at real pace, modernising the support that people across Somerset receive.
-Working in partnership with the National Development Team for Inclusion (NDTi), Discovery has executed a plan for change with a group of people we support identified as 'pioneers', focusing upon modernising community outreach.
-In the last year, Discovery has closed and surrendered the leases for four large traditional day service buildings, replacing them with three purposefully designed hubs.
-Two locations have been identified to replace the last two traditional buildings.
+Discovery's work on the transformation of day services into community hubs all but concluded in 2022/23, modernising the support that people across the county receive.
+In partnership with the NDTi, Discovery has executed a plan for change with all the people it supported in its traditional day services, surrendering leases on the majority of old-style day service buildings and replacing them with purposefully designed hubs.
+This transformation has been achieved within budget and has delivered significant efficiencies to the local authority.